 Dr. Montessori believed that if we are to ever be at peace, then we must start with the child.
 In our curriculum, we encourage the children to follow three rules: take care of yourself, take care of others, and take care of the environment.
 Through these rules, children develop an understanding of the world around them.
 To nurture this new knowledge, we encourage them to reach out to the community.
 Several times throughout the year, the children are involved in activities to show others they care.

-In Language, children are working on every area of Language: listening, speaking, reading, writing, and penmanship.
+In Language, children are working on listening, speaking, reading, writing, and penmanship.
 Children are immersed in song, books, directions, and games to help them develop in these areas.
 As the child progresses in reading, he or she is guided into learning letter sounds, learning to read three letter words, and then more complex words.
 In writing, they begin with the metal insets to develop pencil control.
 As their fine motor skills develop, the child is introduced to writing cursive and print characters.
 They progress into reading and spelling the words that they are learning to read.
 The process of using the eyes to see, the hands to write, and the body to shape letters helps the child internalize the new words that he or she is learning.

 In Math, children use their sensorial base of knowledge to expand the ideas of large and small to symbols and quantity.
 They begin with the number tools for one-to-one correspondence and the sandpaper numbers for symbol.
 Through the series of works, they develop number sense, meaning that they understand that two and one more is three and three is made of three ones, and that five has a two and a three.
 As they develop these ideas, the children are guided through the place value system into counting to 100.
 They then move on to addition, multiplication, subtraction, and division.